 If you think it's time I stopped gushing so you can read the recipe...you thought correctly.
 Enjoy the Vegan Cauliflower Cheese, all, and if you make it, let me know!

-- 1/2 cup raw cashews (if you want a more indulgent sauce, ditch the beans altogether and double the cashews.)
+- ½ cup raw cashews (if you want a more indulgent sauce, ditch the beans altogether and double the cashews.)

-- 1 large yellow bell pepper, roasted, seeded and chopped
+- 1 large yellow bell pepper (roasted, seeded and chopped)

-- 1 tsp rosemary
+- 1 teaspoon rosemary

-- 1 tsp sage
+- 1 teaspoon sage

-- 1 tsp onion powder
+- 1 teaspoon onion powder

-- 1 tsp garlic powder
+- 1 teaspoon garlic powder

-- 2 tbsp nutritional yeast
+- 2 tablespoon nutritional yeast

 - Salt and ground black pepper to taste

-- 1 tsp extra virgin olive oil
+- 1 teaspoon extra virgin olive oil

-- 1/2 tsp rosemary
+- ½ teaspoon rosemary

-- 1/2 tsp sage
+- ½ teaspoon sage

-- 1/4 cup walnuts or almonds, or a mix of both
+- ¼ cup walnuts (or almonds, or a mix)

 - Salt and ground black pepper to taste

-Bring a large pot of water to boil for the cauliflower florets.
+- Bring a large pot of water to boil for the cauliflower florets.
 When the water comes to a rolling boil, add the cauliflower and cook for exactly five minutes.
 Drain the cauliflower.

-Preheat the oven to 425 degrees F.
+- Preheat the oven to 425 degrees F.

-Add the breadcrumbs, olive oil, rosemary, sage, nuts, and salt and black pepper to a food processor bowl and process for 20 seconds or until everything is well integrated.
+- Add the breadcrumbs, olive oil, rosemary, sage, nuts, and salt and black pepper to a food processor bowl and process for 20 seconds or until everything is well integrated.

-Place the cauliflower in a baking dish or in a 12-inch cast-iron skillet.
+- Place the cauliflower in a baking dish or in a 12-inch cast-iron skillet.
 Pour the creamy sauce over it to cover the cauliflower.
 Sprinkle on the breadcrumbs.

-Place the baking dish or skillet in the oven and bake 30 minutes or until all bubbly on the sides.
+- Place the baking dish or skillet in the oven and bake 30 minutes or until all bubbly on the sides.

-Serve hot or warm.
+- Serve hot or warm.